open-mmlab/mmdetection/docs/en/tutorials/semi_det.md

 python tools/misc/download_dataset.py
 ```

-The decompressed dataset directory is as follows:
+The decompressed dataset directory is as below:

 ```plain
 mmdetection